AthleteX-DAO/athletex-sops/README.md

-# plans
+# AthleteX Standard Operating Procedues (SOPs)

-AthleteX's Strategic and Tactical Plans for the future from the years 2023 to 2026
+This guidebook is to outline how AthleteX DAO operates, and provide a wiki for onboading new members in the future.